CloudLabsAI-Azure/Fabric-Copilot/Getting-Started.md

 ## Getting Started with the Lab

-Welcome to your Fabric Copilot Workshop!
 We've prepared a seamless environment for you to explore and learn about Azure services.
-Let's begin by making the most of this experience:
+Let's begin by making the most of this experience.

 ## Accessing Your Lab Environment